 Move all of your furniture to one side of the room or into one room of the house.
 If not all of it fits, move as much as you can.
 Consider carefully stacking furniture and securing it with ropes so that it is not in danger of falling.

 Prepare the Floor for Laminate Installation

 Lay a moisture barrier, if needed.
 If you have concrete subfloors, you will have to use a moisture barrier.
-On wood subfloors, this step isn't needed.
+On wood subfloors, this step isn't always needed.
 A moisture barrier prevents water from seeping up from the foundation and warping the laminate.